Steaz: History

 In the 1990s, prior to the founding of Steaz, both Schnell and Kessler were employed at Country Life Vitamins.
 The business was described as fledgling, but produced a somewhat profitable organic bottled tea product called Long Life Tea.
 Based on this success, the observation that soft drinks were being removed from schools, and the growth in organic products in the United States, Schnell and Kessler decided to pursue the possibility of creating an organic tea-based soda product.

 In 2002, The Healthy Beverage Company was founded by Schnell and Kessler, but their products would be sold under the Steaz brand name.
 Their first major product was Steaz Green Tea Soda, which was the first USDA Organic certified soda.
 All Steaz products have since been Certified Organic by Quality Assurance International (QAI) and Fair Trade Certified by TransFair USA.
 Initially, Steaz products were found only in local groceries and natural food markets.
 In 2005, Steaz signed an agreement with distributor Polar Beverages, which allowed their products have to become available in some supermarkets.
 In 2014 and 2015, Steaz also became available at Costco and Target stores.

 In September 2011, Steaz announced its partnership with Whole Planet Foundation to help fund the Foundation's mission to provide entrepreneurs in developing countries with microcredit loans.

 Products

 Steaz produces several varieties of canned organic green tea drinks and energy drinks, which include flavors such as peach and mint.
 All products are made using certified fair trade green tea from Kenya, certified fair trade and cane sugar from Paraguay.

+In 2025, Steaz changed the recipe for their green tea line removing the antioxidant element and lowering the sugar content.